 Dr. Sarah Griess, Licensed Psychologist

 As a clinician, I work with several different presenting concerns, however specialize in working with individuals who have had traumatic experiences.
-As a clinician working with trauma, I am certified in Eye Movement Desensitization and Reprocessing (EMDR), and have found this to be an effective approach and tool to helping survivors work through trauma on a holistic level.
+I speclialize in working with individuals who have had traumatic experiences, and I am certified in Eye Movement Desensitization and Reprocessing (EMDR).
 EMDR allows a person to work through trauma by facilitating the brain’s natural healing methods, allowing survivors the opportunity to have comprehensive healing in thoughts, images, beliefs, emotions and addressing triggers.
 For more information on EMDR, visit www.emdria.org.
-I also use several other approaches to therapy, depending on the needs of each individual person.

-I earned my Master’s Degree in Counseling at the University of Nebraska at Kearney, and my Doctorate of Psychology at the University of Northern Colorado.
-In addition to counseling, I provide presentations and workshops to organizations across the state, on a variety of topics.
-I also seek to volunteer in our community as I believe that to come alongside others, we must immerse ourselves in our community and seek to understand perspectives outside of our own.
+I earned my Master’s Degree in Counseling at the University of Nebraska at Kearney, my Doctorate of Psychology at the University of Northern Colorado, and my Certificate in Biblical Studies on-line at Belhaven University.
+In addition to counseling, I provide presentations and workshops to organizations across the state, on a variety of topics, as well as providing evaluations for immigrant individuals seeking naturalization.

 Sarah Spellbrink, M.S., Licensed Independent Mental Health Practitioner (LIMHP)